mondeja/simple-icons-website-rs/CONTRIBUTING.md

 - Add `wasm32-unknown-unknown` target with `rustup target add wasm32-unknown-unknown`.
 - Install [cargo-make](https://sagiegurari.github.io/cargo-make/) with `cargo install --force cargo-make`.
 - Install NodeJS with npm and dependencies with `npm install`.
+- Ensure that you're using Node.js >= v18.
+With nvm execute `nvm use 18`.
 - Install Playwright browsers and dependencies with `npx playwright install --with-deps`.
 - Create an _.env_ file at the root including a Github personal token with the variable `GITHUB_TOKEN`.

 ## Commands

 - `cargo make`: Run `serve` and `watch-css` in parallel.
 Recommended for development.
-- `cargo make tests`: Run the tests with [Playwright](https://playwright.dev/) (you need to build the app for production before).
+- `cargo make tests`: Build app for production and run tests with [Playwright](https://playwright.dev/).
 - `cargo make formats`: Format files.
-If you are using VSCode they should be formatted at save.
+If you are using VSCode they should be formatted on save.
 - `cargo make lint`: Check formatting of files.
-If you are using VSCode they should be formatted at save.
 - `cargo make builds`: Build the website for production.
 - `cargo make serve`: Build the website for production and serve it with [anywhere](https://www.npmjs.com/package/anywhere).
 - `cargo make docs`: Build and open documentation.